quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/customize-the-ui.md

 3. Click `Go to pipeline`.

 Your new service will build and start in the Tutorial environment, where you can now carry out further testing.
-When you are satisfied this feature can be released tp production, then you would repeat the previous process to merge your changes to Production `main`.
+When you are satisfied this feature can be released to production, then you would repeat the previous process to merge your changes to Production `main`.

 ## 🏃‍♀️ Next step